 A DUI can be a Felony or Misdemeanor

 A third DUI, where there is a previous DUI within the past 10 years, can be a felony offense.
 A fourth DUI, no matter what the time period of the previous DUI convictions, is classified as a felony.
-Sometimes, the prosecution does not become aware of all prior offenses, or, some prior offenses may not legally be able to be considered either in the suspension process or in the conviction process under certain circumstances.
-You should talk with an experienced DUI defense lawyer about these things if you have any prior arrests for an alcohol related offense.
+Sometimes the officer or deputy is not aware of out of state convictions and acting quickly can be advantageous for you if you have prior out of state convictions.

 Eligibility for a license and Suspension of My License

 If a person has no previous DUI convictions, after the “no drive” periods referred to above, he or she may obtain a hardship license.
 If a person has prior DUI convictions the eligibility to obtain a hardship permit varies.
 You should discuss this with an attorney to determine whether or not you may be eligible for a temporary hardship license or a longer hardship license.

 The suspension which takes place as of the date of the arrest is referred to as an administrative suspension.
 It is done on behalf of the Department of Motor Vehicles and is unrelated to any court suspensions or court action that may take place on the DUI charge.

 whether is a first DUI, second, or subsequent, or when the DUIs occurred in relation to each other.
 Florida statute 316 sets forth the potential penalties and suspensions for DUI.